granawkins/simoc2/docs/overview.rst

   currency.
 For example, if humans receive only half of their desired ``potable`` water input, their ``urine`` output will be scaled to half of its normal value.
-* **growth** variables apply standard mathematical curves, such as ``normal`` and ``sigmoid``, so the flow value over the ``daily`` or ``lifetime`` cycle.
+* **growth** variables apply standard mathematical curves, such as ``normal`` and ``sigmoid``, to the flow value over the ``daily`` or ``lifetime`` cycle in the form of a multiplier (mean=1).

 .. tip::
-  The general approach to flows is to define its *mean* value in the ``value`` field, and then use the other parameters to scale it up and down.
+  The recommended approach to flows is to define its *mean* value in the ``value`` field, and then use the other parameters to scale it up and down.
   For example, for plant biomass accumulation, the ``value`` field is set to the mean lifetime value, and it's then scaled for lifetime growth, daily growth, and up or down in response to light and CO2 levels.